Originally Web posted Monday, 15 April 2013.

 Certificate Assistant successfully creates (except on Tiger) both the settings configuration file and the .pem (Privacy Enhanced Mail) certificate file in the default location:

 which, for the Finder screenshots below, is literally:

 successfully puts the settings configuration file in that folder, but fails on its promise to put any sort of CA certificate into this folder.
 See Version Quirks below for additional information.

 On OS 10.5 through 10.12, assuming you checked the “On this machine, trust certificates signed by this CA” when setting up the CA, you should be all set.
 Verify this by opening up the CA’s certificate (in Keychain Access) and checking the trust settings.
 Apple’s default is to Always Trust for every possible option.
 If yours is not set this way, make this change now (or if you have specific needs/goals, make changes as you require).
-If you neglected to check that box during setup or intentionally did not do so because you’re on High Sierra and being wise, you will definitely need to make this change manually before continuing.
-At this point it is safe even in High Sierra, which will trust it only for this specific macOS user account, which in my testing will work properly.
+If you neglected to check that box during setup or intentionally did not do so because you’re on High Sierra or newer and being wise, you will definitely need to make this change manually before continuing.
+At this point it is safe even in High Sierra and newer (tested through Catalina), which will trust it only for this specific macOS user account, which in my testing will work properly.